modonovan/cv/index.md

 ###  March 2004 - May 2016
 :   **Network Optimization Engineer**; [BT](http://www.btireland.com) (Dublin)

-Until May 2016 I held a position as a Senior Network Professional with BT Ireland’s Networks department in the role of Network Optimization Engineer.
-The primary responsibility that I had was to provide 2nd and 3rd level support for our Layer 2 and Layer 3 network services.
+I provided 2nd and 3rd level support for our Layer 2 and Layer 3 network services.
 Support was provided to our internal customers such as the Network Control Centre and the Global Business Helpdesk as well as external customers directly.

 * Responsible for support and consultation on all BT Ireland Domestic ISP, Metro Ethernet, Government, MPLS, Layer 2 Transport and Data Communications Management Network (DCN).
 * Specializations in Cisco IOS, IOS-XR, IOS-XE and NXOS as well as ADVA, Nokia/Alcatel Lucent Service Router and Juniper router/switch platforms (JUNOS).